ncu-dart/Dynamic_Ensemble/README.md

 2.if you want to try my method on your own dataset set as follow

+    preprocessed the dataset as you wish and the first colum should be the label of the instances

     set classnumber to the numbers of class in your dataset

     set dataset = 5